2lindell/advent/docs/source.txt

 The can't drop what's not held rule response (A) is [M29]"You aren't carrying it!"
 The standard report dropping rule response (A) is [M54]"OK."
 The can't drop what's already dropped rule is not listed in any rulebook.

+Does the player mean taking a fixed in place thing: it is unlikely.

 Section - Taking inventory